nweaver-blockchain/blockchain-names/gns.md

 space of DNS RTYPES, and can include redirection records in GNS that redirect to DNS resources.

 **Conclusions:** The largest concern with GNS is the lack of a globally consistent human-readable namespace.
 It is impossible to ensure that pet-names are consistent, thus all GNS records should be identified by zTLD.
+The only way to implement this would require a common central authority which runs counter to the goals of decentralization and censorship resistance.
 This is effectively unusable if a GNS name needs to directly interact with a human, such as in a URL or other resource where a human is expected to understand, remember, or transmit a name.

 The other concern is that GNS is currently an incomplete system: it only specifies a data format and resolution process, the key problem